NILOTIC WANDERINGS

 To begin with, here is the entrance, which is accessed through a dromos (an avenue lined with sphinxes (in this case, criosphinxes, with the body of a lion and the head of a ram) which connects this temple to the Luxor Temple, which we would visit in the evening (the dromos dates back 3400 years, and was completely restored more recently (end of work in 2021)).
 In addition to the criosphinxes, there are, as usual, the vast pylons, as well as, in this case, colossi representing Ramesses II (surprise!) when we pass the pylons, and, before the pylons, on the side, a small Muslim monument (I think it is a mausoleum, I did not hear well when the guide spoke about it, and the Internet has decided to be of no help with this information, so if you know, please tell me).

 The temple also contains obelisks with an interesting historical background.
-Of the two seen below, one is the only one remaining from a pair of obelisks erected during the reign of Thutmose I, and the other (the one half-surrounded by a wall) is the sole remnant of another pair, created during the reign of his daughter Hatshepsut (who after the death of her husband and half-brother, Thutmose II, became regent of her son Thutmose III, then was crowned and proclaimed pharaoh, thus imposing a joint reign on Thutmose III when he reached his majority).
-After the death of Hatshepsut, Thutmose III carried out several campaigns of mutilation of monuments built by her order, a way of trying to erase her then unprecedented and daring status as "female pharaoh" (rather than simple regent), and the wall built around her obelisk in Karnak, to hide it, is one of those attempts at relegation undertaken by this jealous male chauvinist against his mother's heritage.
+Of the two seen below, one is the only one remaining from a pair of obelisks erected during the reign of Thutmose I, and the other (the one half-surrounded by a wall) is the sole remnant of another pair, created during the reign of his daughter Hatshepsut (who after the death of her husband and half-brother, Thutmose II, became regent of her stepson Thutmose III, then was crowned and proclaimed pharaoh, thus imposing a joint reign on Thutmose III when he reached his majority).
+After the death of Hatshepsut, Thutmose III carried out several campaigns of mutilation of monuments built by her order, a way of trying to erase her then unprecedented and daring status as "female pharaoh" (rather than simple regent), and the wall built around her obelisk in Karnak, to hide it, is one of those attempts at relegation undertaken by this jealous male chauvinist against his stepmother's heritage.

 The two obelisks seen from the hypostyle "hall":